 They also knew they would have to lay some ground rules down if they were to peacefully live under one roof.
 With the help of a lawyer, they drafted a home sharing agreement, determining protocol and peaceful resolution mechanisms when disagreements inevitably occurred.
 The agreement also helps to give answers to some legal questions, including the logistics in the case of one member’s death or moving out.

 The benefits were felt immediately.
 Living alone, they needed four of everything.
 Now, they make-do with sharing one item between the four of them, finding efficiencies in all parts of their lives.
 They eat dinner together, they check in on each other, and they enjoy living together.
-They believed they had found the perfect arrangement to address all of the concerns they had when they initially started planning for senior living.

 • Seniors are the fastest growing population in Durham Region and province-wide.